 Results

 Between April 13, 2020, and September 30, 2021, the FDA conducted 77 GCP evaluations using alternative tools.
 Alternative tools were most commonly used for GCP evaluations of non-U.S. clinical investigators in support of mission critical, original New Drug Applications (NDAs) and Biologic License Applications (BLAs) submitted to CDER.
 The FDA conduced 370 on-site GCP inspections in FY2020 and 451 in FY2021, which represented a 23% and 6% decrease, respectively, compared to the yearly average of 481 on-site GCP inspections in the five years preceding the pandemic.
-The use of alternative tools contributed 10% and 8% to total GCP activities that included on-site GCP inspections and GCP evaluations using alternative methods in FY2020 and FY2021, respectively.
+The use of alternative tools contributed 10% and 8% to total GCP activities, including on-site inspections and evaluations using alternative methods, in FY2020 and FY2021, respectively.

 Conclusion